harumhl/hpj-tracker-ui/README.md

 1.1.0 | Display sub-entries in schedule (ordered by time) unoptimized + create/update goals with expectedTiemsOfCompletion + check if doc exists before write
-1.2.0 | Highlight most close time in schedule view + session persists and login components hide automatically 1.2.1 | Hide all display options (category-view, completed sub-entries, hide units and details) with a checkbox
+1.2.0 | Highlight most close time in schedule view + session persists and login components hide automatically 1.2.1 | Hide all display options (category-view, completed sub-entries, hide units and details) with a checkbox 1.3.0 | display top chart in mobile size + hide it conditionally + new/modify goals via UI + fill modify automatically when name selected + success and fail message on UI for a few seconds (not relying on console.log)

 # Contribute
 TODO: Explain how other users and developers can contribute to make your code better.